Probation Officer Certification

 Study Guide References & Materials

-The Indiana Judicial Center recommends studying actual statutes and neither requires nor endorses any other study materials.
+The Indiana Office of Court Services recommends studying actual statutes and neither requires nor endorses any other study materials.

 Statutory materials may be found in any court law library, probation department, and law firm, including university and public libraries.
 You may also find it helpful to study a dictionary of commonly used legal Terms associated with criminal justice and the courts.